OpenAI Codex (language model)

+OpenAI Codex is a large language model developed by OpenAI for translating natural-language prompts into source code.
+Announced in 2021, it was a modified production version of GPT-3 that was fine-tuned on source code in multiple programming languages, and it served as the original model for GitHub Copilot.

+Codex was designed to assist programmers by generating code from plain-language instructions, completing partially written code, and interacting with software and online services.
+Researchers and commentators also described limitations and risks, including inaccurate or insecure output, difficulty with more complex prompts, and copyright concerns related to training on publicly available code.

+It should not be confused with the separate coding agent Codex, which OpenAI introduced in 2025 under a similar name, it doesn't use the company's name though.

 Capabilities

-Based on GPT-3, a neural network trained on text, Codex was additionally trained on 159 gigabytes of Python code from 54 million GitHub repositories.
+Built on GPT-3, Codex was further trained on 159 gigabytes of Python code drawn from 54 million GitHub repositories.
 A typical use case of Codex is for a user to type a comment, such as "//compute the moving average of an array for a given window size", then use the AI to suggest a block of code that satisfies that comment prompt.
 OpenAI stated that Codex can complete approximately 37% of requests and is meant to make human programming faster rather than to replace it.
 According to OpenAI's blog, Codex excels most at "mapping... simple problems to existing code", which they describe as "probably the least fun part of programming".
-Co-founder of Fast.ai, Jeremy Howard ted that "Codex is a way of getting code written without having to write as much code", and that "it is not always correct, but it is just close enough".
-According to a paper by OpenAI researchers, when Codex attempted each test case 100 times, it generated working solutions for 70.2% of prompts.
+Co-founder of Fast.ai, Jeremy Howard, said, "Codex is a way of getting code written without having to write as much code", and that "it is not always correct, but it is just close enough".
+OpenAI stated that Codex could complete about 37% of programming tasks in its evaluation set and was intended to make human programmers faster rather than replace them.

 OpenAI claims that Codex can create code in over a dozen programming languages, including Go, JavaScript, Perl, PHP, Ruby, Shell, Swift, and TypeScript, though it is most effective in Python.
-According to VentureBeat, demonstrations uploaded by OpenAI showed impressive coreference resolution capabilities.
-The demonstrators were able to create a browser game in JavaScript and generate data science charts using matplotlib.
+According to VentureBeat, OpenAI demonstrations suggested that Codex could keep track of earlier parts of a prompt and use that context to generate working code.
+In these demonstrations, it was used to create a browser game in JavaScript and to generate data-visualization code using matplotlib.

-OpenAI showed that Codex can interface with services and apps such as Mailchimp, Microsoft Word, Spotify, and Google Calendar.
+In demonstrations, OpenAI showed Codex interacting with services and applications such as Mailchimp, Microsoft Word, Spotify, and Google Calendar.

-The Codex-1 model is trained to detect requests for malware, exploits or policy-violating content and returns a refusal with a cited policy clause.
-The container has no outbound internet and only whitelisted dependencies, which is intended to reduce the blast radius of any bad code.